zuoshu/android-voicesearch-opensource/README.md

 A demo implemented by decompling voicesearch.apk.
-Shows how android/ios google voice search do voice regnition.
+Shows how android/ios google voice search do voice recognition.

 1.Use AMR_NB to encode raw audio
 2.Use protobuf to communicate with server